Chiku91/ylims-dashboard/README.md

    https://internship-assignment-project.netlify.app/

   7. Video 🎥 and Screenshots 🖼️

  Here is the video demonstration and sample screenshots along with the resposnive layouts
 =======
-   Here is the video demonstration and screenshots attached displaying all ui layout and Responsive Design

    https://drive.google.com/drive/folders/1rSwSOt9UnmCj-ChZuPRzx3GfOE_rnaCe?usp=drive_link